dojoengine/book/docs/pages/framework/testing.md

+---
+title: Testing in Dojo
+description: Learn how to write and run unit tests and integration tests for your Dojo smart contracts and models.
+---

 # Testing

 Testing is a crucial part of any software development process.
 Dojo provides a testing framework that allows you to write tests for your smart contracts.
 Since Dojo uses a custom compiler, you need to use [Sozo](/toolchain/sozo/) to test your contracts.